bgrewell/dtac-agent/README.md

 #   Note-2: The plugin must be placed inside the DTAC Agent's plugin directory; default is /opt/dtac/plugins on Linux or C:\Program Files\Intel\dtac-agent\plugins on Windows
 ###################################################################################################################################################################################

-# You will import the PluginBase and Route types which will help to build your plugin
+# You will import the PluginBase and BaseConfig types which will help to build your plugin
+from dtac_tools.plugins.base import PluginBase, BaseConfig

+# You will import the PluginEndpoint type which is used to return information about the endpoints that your plugin will
+# serve.
+InputArgs and ReturnVal which are the type that plugins system uses for input arguments and return values and
+# finally LoggingLevel which is used by the centralized logging facilities
-from dtac_tools.plugins.base import PluginBase from dtac_tools.plugins.types import Route
+from dtac_tools.plugins.types import PluginEndpoint, InputArgs, ReturnVal, LoggingLevel

 # You will import DefaultPluginhost to handle the hosting of your plugin
 from dtac_tools.host.default_host import DefaultPluginHost

+# If you have configuration options for your plugin you will want to create a class to assist in deserializing the config
+# during the registration phase.
+This needs to be composed of serializable types such as str, int, bool, etc.
+class ExamplePluginConfig(BaseConfig):
+    message: str

 # ExamplePlugin here defines a plugin object and it inherits PluginBase
 class ExamplePlugin(PluginBase):

     def __init__(self):
-        # root_path is the base portion of the path for the functions this plugin exposes.
-For example if you have a function called message that is exposed then it's path would be
-        # <root_path>/message.
-For example in the case of this example plugin that would be /example/message which depending on the API protocols enabled on DTAC Agent could look
-        # like this in the case of REST  http://<host>:<port>/plugins/example/message
-        self.root_path = "example"

         # All plugins get a configuration object that is passed to them by the DTAC Agent.
 This configuration blob is defined in the main DTAC Agent configuration file under the
         # plugins: section and can be any valid yaml.
 Whatever values are found below the config: entry in the DTAC Agent main configuration for the specified plugin will be passed
         # without processing or modification to the plugin to be handled internally as you the developer sees fit.
 Configuration is not required and can be ignored and left out in